dashingsoft/pyarmor/docs/security.rst

 will be inserted into the entry script, refer to :ref:`Special Handling of Entry Script`

+.. unused:

     If you want to hide the code more thoroughly, try to use any other tool such as ASProtect_, VMProtect_ to protect dynamic library `_pytransform` which is distributed with obfuscatd scripts.

 .. include:: _common_definitions.txt